sachio222/languageacademy/DESIGN_PRINCIPLES.md

 - [ ] Layout is clean and uncluttered
 - [ ] White space is embraced, not feared
 - [ ] Component follows mobile-first approach
+- [ ] Screen Real Estate is devoted to content not excessive padding and margin on mobile
 - [ ] Interactions feel smooth and natural

 ---